FAIR Fine Art Checklist

 • Then photograph each backprint phrase or code twice: once in context and once close enough to read every letter, number, slash, and punctuation mark.

-• Include one medium-distance view that shows the spacing or angle of the repeating backprint pattern across the sheet, because pattern coverage can matter as much as the wording.
+• Include one medium-distance view that shows the spacing or angle of the repeating backprint pattern across the sheet.
+Pattern coverage can matter as much as wording.

 • If the work is framed, start with the framed back, frame labels, and any visible package evidence before deciding whether it is safe to open.